Mt. Baker Equipment List

 Trekking Poles - Rentals Available

 Extremely pivotal tool for mountaineering.
-Bring 2, save those knees!
+While it is recommended to bring 2, at least 1 is required.
 Vital for balance on uneven terrain while carrying a heavy pack as well as a safety tool for complex stream crossings.

 Examples